jbouwh/omnikdatalogger/README.md

 Now the new version it also makes possible to process intercepted logger messages and integrate the processing with Home Assistant (`localproxy` client).
 Polling the inverter directly is also possible using the tcpclient, but this client is not tested directly yet, since my inverter does not support this method.
 Special thanks to Wouter van der Zwan for his code (https://github.com/Woutrrr/Omnik-Data-Logger) and t3kpunk (https://github.com/t3kpunk/Omniksol-PV-Logger)
+Also special thanks to [lepirlouit](https://github.com/lepirlouit/omnik-data-logger) for creating the basis for the new influxdb output plugin.

 ## How can I use Omnik Data Logger
 You can find severals apps for reading out Omnik solar inverters directly.
 But many inverters are older and cannot be read out directly in an easy way.
 If your solar system was connected to (https://www.omnikportal.com) then you can now integrate easy with Home Assistant and pvoutput.org.